aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-calendars/creating-calendars/_index.md

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithCalendars-CreatingUpdatingAndRemoving-DefineWeekdaysForCalendar-DefineWeekdaysForCalendar.cpp" >}}
 ## **Making a Standard Calendar**
 A standard calendar provides the most common work days, work hours and holidays.
 By default, a standard calendar is added whenever a project is created using Microsoft Project.
-Aspose.Tasks API has features for defining a standard calendar for a project.
+Aspose.Tasks for C++ API has features for defining a standard calendar for a project.

 The [Calendar](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.calendar/) class exposes the following two static overloaded methods for creating a standard calendar: